arielgee/Lizard/.misc/tasks.md

 ## To-Do
 --------------
+* the rememberPageAlterations preference will indicate that the feature is available to sertine Fx version (and will be disabled if not)
+* switching to 'Example.html' tab (not selected) after Fx load I get 'Uncaught (in promise) Error: Missing host permission for the tab'.
+Am i injecting or something into the tab too soon?
 * in common.js replace the two apply filter functions with a single one (_applyFilter())
 * when using element.children there is no need to check for: nodeType === Node.ELEMENT_NODE. there are ALL elements. (seee: _deWidthify)
 * remove rule from Db is action was undo